Thai Basil Beef

 - Brown sugar: A touch of brown sugar adds a caramelized sweetness to this Thai basil Beef recipe and really brings all the flavors together.

-How to make this Thai Basil Beef Stir Fry
+How to make Thai Basil Beef Stir Fry

 - Marinate beef: In a medium bowl add the sliced beef, water, cornstarch, and soy sauce.
 Toss to coat.
 Marinate the beef for 30 minutes.
 This will help make it SUPER tender!